revbayes/revbayes.github.io/tutorials/fig/timefig_dating.md

 Similarly, you can construct a monitor to generate stochastic mappings that represent the timing and sequence of historical biogeographic events for a given MCMC iteration.
 That said, stochastic mapping under SSE models can be computationally intensive, so recommend leaving the option disabled or to generate stochastic mappings infrequently.

 ```
+# monitor stochastic mappings along branches of tree

+# NOTE: not used for tutorial, but uncomment as needed

 # monitors.append( mnStochasticCharacterMap(
     glhbdsp=timetree, printgen=print_gen*10,
     filename=out_fn+".stoch.txt",